No pricing info available

 Medical Advantage Barcelona, located in Carrer del Dr Roux, Barcelona, Spain offers patients Tubal Ligation Reversal procedures among its total of 22 available procedures, across 6 different specialties.
 Currently, there's no pricing information for Tubal Ligation Reversal procedures at Medical Advantage Barcelona, as all prices are available on request only.
 All procedures and treatments are undertaken by just a small team of specialists, with 3 in total at the Hospital, and they are not accredited by any recognized accreditations institutes

-5starclinic, located in Calle Max Planck, Alicante, Spain offers patients Tubal Ligation Reversal procedures among its total of 5 available procedures, across 4 different specialties.
-The cost of a Tubal Ligation Reversal procedure starts from Price on request.
-All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Hospital, and they are not accredited by any recognized accreditations institutes
+5starclinic, can be found in Calle Max Planck, Alicante, Spain and offers its patients Tubal Ligation Reversal procedures as well as 5 other procedures, across 4 different procedure categories.
+The price of a Tubal Ligation Reversal procedure starts from just Price on request.
+A small team of medical professionals undertake all procedures at the Hospital, with 2 in total, and 5starclinic is not accredited by any recognised accreditations institutions.

-Clinica Tambre, located in Calle del Gral Oraa, Madrid, Spain offers patients Tubal Ligation Reversal procedures among its total of 7 available procedures, across 3 different specialties.
-Currently, there's no pricing information for Tubal Ligation Reversal procedures at Clinica Tambre, as all prices are available on request only.
-There are many specialists available at the Clinic, with 6 in total, and they have multiple recognized accreditations, including: ISO Certification - International Organization for StandardizationEFQM - European Foundation for Quality ManagementSEF - Sociedad Española De Fertilidad
+Clinica Tambre, can be found in Calle del Gral Oraa, Madrid, Spain and offers its patients Tubal Ligation Reversal procedures as well as 7 other procedures, across 3 different procedure categories.
+At present, there is no pricing information for Tubal Ligation Reversal procedures at Clinica Tambre.
+The pricing information is quite specialised, so it's only available on request.
+Many medical professionals work at the Clinic, with 6 in total, and Clinica Tambre has several accreditations, including: ISO Certification - International Organization for StandardizationEFQM - European Foundation for Quality ManagementSEF - Sociedad Española De Fertilidad

 Hospital Ceram, located in Calle del Mediterraneo, Marbella, Spain offers patients Tubal Ligation Reversal procedures among its total of 71 available procedures, across 15 different specialties.
 Currently, there's no pricing information for Tubal Ligation Reversal procedures at Hospital Ceram, as all prices are available on request only.
 There are many specialists available at the Hospital, with 15 in total, and they have multiple recognized accreditations, including: SELMQ - Sociedad Española de Láser Médico QuirúrgicoSEME - Sociedad Española de Medicina EstéticaSEMCC - Sociedad Española de Medicina y Cirugía CosméticaSECPRE - Sociedad Española de Cirugía Plástica, Reparadora y EstéticaSEF - Sociedad Española De FertilidadSEP - Excellence in Private HealthASRM - American Society for Reproductive MedicineAECEP - Asociación Española de Cirugía Estética Plástica